tokenstreet-tech/react-native-idnow-videoident/README.md

 ## Features

--   All configuration options of the SDK are possible from JavaScript (Except customBackButtonItem, customCancelButton & customAgentView for iOS)
+-   All configuration options of the SDK are possible from JavaScript (Except `customBackButtonItem`, `customCancelButton` & `customAgentView` for iOS)
 -   Latest dependencies of the IDnow iOS and Android SDKs (Secured by Dependabot)
 -   No need to manually include native files
 -   Published as CommonJS & ESmodules, with type definitions